Misery (band)

 Misery was an Australian death metal band from Brisbane, Queensland.
-Since forming in 1991, the band has released four albums and an EP.
-The band split in 2005, but has reformed three times for an East Coast Australian tour in support of final album in 2009, to support Taake on an Australian tour in 2017 and for the 30th Anniversary of their debut album.
+Since forming in 1991, the band has released four albums and an EP, and are one of the earliest formed bands in their genre from their country.
+The band split in 2005, but has reformed four times for an East Coast Australian tour in support of final album in 2009, to support Taake on an Australian tour in 2017, for the 30th Anniversary of their debut album and play The New Dead Festival in Adelaide 15th April 2023.

 Background

 The group was formed in 1991 by bassist Damon Robinson and guitarist Scott Edgar, who had both been members of earlier Brisbane groups Guardian, Northwinds, Savage, A.I.M. and Black Magic.
 The band's first line-up featured Robinson, Edgar, drummer Anthony Dwyer, Northwinds guitarist Brad Allen, and vocalist Darren Goulding.
 Allen was soon replaced by Laszlo Khaninghinis, and the band recorded two demos in 1992 – Sorting of the Insects and Astern Diabolus before releasing their first album A Necessary Evil in 1993.

 Soon after the album's release, Misery's reputation as a heavy act was immediately established, and the band undertook its first national tour in support of Pungent Stench.
 Goulding was fired from the group not long after the tour, to be replaced by former Mausoleum vocalist Moises Contreras.
 Goulding would later go on to front Sydney band Sulkus, Wagga Wagga death metal group Manticore, and Sydney nu-metal outfit Art Imitates Crime.
 In 1994, the band released the Insidious EP with Contreras on vocals; its accompanying video clip Torn was banned from television airplay.
 The EP was recorded at Red Zeds studios between March and April of that year.
 Supports with Deicide and Morbid Angel, and an appearance at the Big Day Out festival soon followed.
 Contreras' stay with the band would also be short-lived, and after his departure Robinson decided to take up the band's vocal duties himself.
 Contreras would go on to form melodic death metallers Sakkuth.